GenoPalate review | 5 things you should know before buying

-The editors at Genomelink (we're a DNA analysis site; get an analysis of your first 25 traits for free) think it is important that everyone finds and uses a genetic testing service which is suited to their individual needs.
+The editors at Genomelink (we're a DNA analysis site; get an analysis of your first 25 free traits that come with nutrition advice reports!) think it is important that everyone finds and uses a genetic testing service that is suited to their individual needs.
 As such, below is our expert review of GenoPalate, a company focusing on “eating for your genes”.
-We provide information on the company behind the service, what test results you can expect (and a link to the sample report!), cost and whether you can use Genopalate raw data for your other DNA endeavors.
+We provide information on the company behind the service, what test results you can expect (and a link to the sample report!), cost and whether you can use GenoPalate raw data for your other DNA endeavors.

 2. Test Results and Sample Reports

 Company Name: GenoPalate, Inc.